Best Bird Seed: Draw the Birds You Want to Your Backyard

 However, there are some seeds that you can add to your feeder to draw in more cardinals than ever before.
 One of those is the safflower seed.
 Safflower has a thick shell that is hard for some birds to crack open, but it is a cardinal favorite.
 They have little trouble breaking them open.
 Add some to your black oil sunflower seed and you’ll almost certainly see more cardinals com visit.

 Safflower seeds are also much loved by a number of other bird species, including chickadees, doves, and grosbeaks.
 Even better, pesky species like house sparrows and European starlings aren’t big fans of safflower, so won’t eat up as much of your birdseed.

 Best Bird Seed for Cardinals: Safflower Seed Wild Bird Food

 These safflower seeds are like those found in many popular mixes.
-By using them alone or mixing them with other types of bird seeds, you can choose which birds you are most likely to attract to your backyard feeder, making feeding birds even more fun!
+By using them alone or mixing them with other types of bird food, you can choose which birds you are most likely to attract to your backyard feeder, making feeding birds even more fun!